Mattlister/FilmDBMain/README.md

 ![]()

 * This Milestone 3 project is named FilmDB (Film DataBase).
-It's a API that allows user to be able to add content to a website with a functional databse at the backend.
+It's an API that allows a user to be able to add content to a website with a functional databse at the backend.
 It's designed with fans of screen entertainment in mind who want to contribute to a working site to improve other users knowledge on Films and TV.
 Due to the amount of information on the website, there are multiple pages to allow interactivity in various categories.
 There's also a Sign Up/ register and Log in page which a user will need to do in order to add content to the site.
 The data they